We are a skilled, qualified and experienced team but we are also approachable and our clients have told us we are nice people to work with.

 Gemma leads business development initiatives and assists with commercial strategy.
 She is a highly motivated individual who works closely with other professional advisers and intermediaries to develop proposals to meet the needs and objectives of clients who appreciate the attention, time and expertise she gives them.

-Gemma is member of the Society of Trust and Estate Practitioners, the Chartered Management Institute and an Association Member of the Institute of Directors.
+Gemma is member of the Society of Trust and Estate Practitioners, the Chartered Management Institute, and the Institute of Directors.

 Abacus would enjoy hearing your story and your aspirations – we would welcome the opportunity to explain how and why Abacus should share your journey.
 Please email us at info@abacustrustgroup.com to arrange a call.